Here are some answers to the questions we receive the most.

 Additionally, there is a post you can read.
 See Post

-They could have been loaded into the glaze kiln, and are waiting to be fired.
-If they were fired, they could be in the glaze room, or, if a few weeks have passed since the firing, they may have been moved upstairs by the washing machine.
+If you recently glazed, your pots have been loaded into the glaze kiln, and are waiting to be fired.
+Once they are fired, they remain in the glaze room for several weeks, until the next glaze firing.
+After that, pots that have not been claimed are moved upstairs by the washing machine.
 If a really long time has passed since they were fired, they may have been discarded.
 We send emails and post information about firings.
 Read More.

 Timing is critical.
 Pots need to be medium leather hard, not too stiff.
-If you mug is turning white on top and not wiggly like stiff leather, then your handles are unlikely to stick.
+If your mug is turning white on top and not wiggly like stiff leather, then your handles are unlikely to stick.
 Also there are issues with shrinkage and memory.
 Those topics are complicated.
-See the next two FAQ responses in this page.
+See the next two FAQ responses on this page.

 If you have noticed that the giant mug you made shrunk to the size of a shot glass, you know about shrinkage.
 If a handle didn’t stick, that is because of shrinkage, too.
 Our clay shrinks 8% as it dries and another 8% in the glaze firing.